tristanpenman/go-cast/README.md

 If you choose to provide your own manifest (e.g. using a rooted Chromecast), then the appropriately formatted file can be provided using the `--cert-manifest <file>` command line argument.

-Alternatively, you can use a key service for this.
-A conforming key service endpoint takes three query parameters:
+Alternatively, you can use a certificate service for this.
+A conforming certificate service endpoint takes three query parameters:

 * `a=<md5(id)>`
 * `b=<unix-timestamp>`